Travel to Laos: Here you will find Asia's most beautiful city is written by Camilla Kornerup.

 Recycling is the way forward

 The lifestyle is also characterized by a focus on the existing.
-That, together with the calm pace, creates a special people.
+That - together with the calm pace - creates a special people.
 A people who basically get up and do the same thing they did the day before.
 They seem to think that as long as the world lasts, all is well.

 In its own way, there is something incredibly healthy about it.
 And it was quite thought-provoking to be a part of.
 Still, it was hard to understand why they don't fix anything that needs it.
+For example, a dilapidated bridge or some clothes that hang on the laser.

-For example, a dilapidated bridge or some clothes hanging in a laser.
-It does not seem to make sense for the Laotians to improve or even develop on things as long as they can be used.
-The bridge is patched together with a couple of boards that do not fit in style and size with the others ..
-But it works, and you can get over it - albeit with difficulty.
+It doesn't seem to make sense for the Lao to improve or even develop things as long as they can be used.
+The bridge is patched together with a few boards that do not match the style and size of the others at all.
+But it is possible, and you can get over the bridge - albeit with difficulty.

 And the clothes, well, they hang a little strangely on the body.
 This is due to a large hole in the side and a good amount of stitches that have run, but it is still usable, so why throw it away?
 I had many experiences like that with things that were dilapidated.

-It triggered thoughts about our "use-and-throw-away culture" and demands for the material part of our existence.
+It triggered thoughts about our 'use-and-throw-away culture' and demands for the material part of our existence.

-Slow boat on the Mekong River
+Slowboat on the Mekong

 Along the way, you meet cargo boats and fishermen and see how the locals clear and cultivate the land.
 It is right down to the river bank with corn, sugar cane and vegetables.
 Many of the country's ethnic minorities live on these edges.
 They live a life partly isolated from the rest of the Laotian community in the cities.

-Travel to Laos: A patchwork quilt of a population
+A patchwork of a population

 They make up over half of the population and are typically the majority in the cities, where the more modern life is lived.

-Some less populous groups, such as the Akha people, on the other hand, live very remote in the mountains.
+Some less populous groups such as the Akha people, on the other hand, live very remote in the mountains.
 They grow rice on the slopes and keep buffalo, chickens and pigs.

 A life closer to civilization